gabrielantonyxaviour/animoca.trade/docs/PROJECT_VISION.md

-# Credential Token Ecosystem - Master Vision
+# turn credentials into liquid markets - Master Vision

 ## What We're Building
-A decentralized marketplace where digital credentials become tradeable tokens, with market prices reflecting credential reputation through automated market making (AMM) pools.
+**"The stock market for skills"** - A decentralized marketplace where digital credentials become tradeable tokens, with market forces determining the value of professional reputation and skills through automated market making (AMM) pools.

 ## Core Product Mechanics